Baseline-Blockchain/baseline-node/docs/spec.md

 ## 3. Monetary Policy

-- Initial subsidy: 50 BLINE (= 5 000 000 000 satoshis).
+- Initial subsidy: 50 BLINE (= 5 000 000 000 liners).
 - Halving interval: 150 000 blocks (~34.7 days at 20 s/block).
 - Maximum halvings considered: 32 (after which subsidy stays at zero).
 - Theoretical supply cap: 15 000 000 BLINE (50 * 150 000 * (1 - 2^-32)).
 - Transaction fees (input minus output sum) accrue entirely to the miner of the block that includes the transaction.
 No burning or redistribution occurs.
-- Relay/miner fee floor: 1 000 satoshis per kB (rounded up) as implemented in `baseline/policy.py`.
+- Relay/miner fee floor: 1 000 liners per kB (rounded up) as implemented in `baseline/policy.py`.
 - Nodes verify that local `MiningConfig` values match these constants at startup.
 Any deviation causes initialization to fail unless `allow_consensus_overrides=true` is explicitly set for private testnets, in which case the node logs a warning and may diverge from mainnet.

 ### Premine